d-exclaimation/orfeus/Documentation/Queries.md

  QueryAgent(...).invalidate()
  ```
  **Description**: Resend Query request and overwrite state

+ QueryAgent conforms to the protocol [`OrfeusInvalidatableAgent`](./../Orfeus/Agent.swift) which require a invalidate method.

 # AwaitingAgent
 GraphQL Query Observable to manage Query State but watch for cache value changes